 Cecil was a military man, a Major in the Pembroke Yeomanry.
 Here’s the couple above on the 1911 census with their two young children.

-From the Camarthen Reporter on 10 July 1908 at the library of Wales, I came across this is astonishing account of the celebrations after the Wedding when the couple went back to the Grooms home.
+From the Camarthen Reporter on 10 July 1908 at the library of Wales, I came across this is an astonishing account of the celebrations after the wedding when the couple went back to the Grooms home.

-WARNING, it includes an account of foxhunting, horrible, but common occurance back then.
+WARNING, it includes an account of foxhunting, horrible, but common occurrence back then.

 If Capt.
 Spence-Jones ever had any doubt as to his popularity with all classes in the district in which he now resides, that reception should have dispelled it.
 Major and Mrs. Cecil Spence-Jones at once went down and after greeting the people personally took them to see the handsome plate which had been presented to them on the occasion of their marriage.